ChaosDynamix/Arcadia/docs/Configuration/index.md

 ---
 layout: default
-title: Setup
+title: Configuration
-nav_order: 7
+nav_order: 8
 has_children: true
 has_toc: false
-permalink: /setup/
+permalink: /configuration/
 ---

-# Setup
+# Configuration

 This section cover the setup of system previously installed.
 {: .fs-5}